leon0241/leon-latex-notes/README.md

 </details>

 ## [LEGACY] Links to 6-page Exam Sheets
-Outdated - SoM Exam Standard Is Now 2 Pages (re-compiling the .tex using thmboxes_v5 *should* work and get these most of the way to 2 pages)
+Outdated - SoM Exam Standard Is Now 2 Pages
+*Recompiling these with thmboxes_v5 and preamble.sty is possible, but requires some fiddling with packages and reformatting*

 <details>
 <summary>Year 2</summary>